 Beyond predicting the offspring of a cross between known homozygous or heterozygous parents, Mendel also developed a way to determine whether an organism that expressed a dominant trait was a heterozygote or a homozygote.
 Called the test cross, this technique is still used by plant and animal breeders.
 In a test cross, the dominant-expressing organism is crossed with an organism that is homozygous recessive for the same characteristic.
-If the dominant-expressing organism is a homozygote, then all F_1 offspring will be heterozygotes expressing the dominant trait (Figure 2.39).
-Alternatively, if the dominant-expressing organism is a heterozygotes and recessive homozygotes (Figure 2.40).
+If the dominant-expressing organism is a homozygote, then all F1 offspring will be heterozygotes expressing the dominant trait (Figure 2.39).
+Alternatively, if the dominant-expressing organism is a heterozygote, the F1 offspring will exhibit a 1:1 ratio of heterozygotes and recessive homozygotes (Figure 2.40).
 The test cross further validates Mendel's postulate that pairs of unit factors segregate equally.